 B. Policy - Notice of Appointment and Supplemental Appointment

 The regulations provide that to appoint a representative, the claimant must:

 Form SSA-1696-U4 (see GN 03910.090, Exhibit 2) or other equivalent written statement constitutes proof of appointment.

 The regulations further provide that if the claimant appoints as the representative a non-attorney, the non-attorney must sign the notice of appointment.
 Although it is not required that attorneys sign the notice, SSA strongly encourages the practice; by signing the notice of appointment representatives certify that they meet certain qualifications and will abide by the Act and regulations concerning fees.
 In addition, all representatives, including attorneys, are required to sign Part III (Fee Arrangement) of the SSA-1696 only if they are selecting one of the waivers.
 Refer to GN 03920.020 for more information on waivers.

-Either an attorney or non-attorney may use a rubber stamp to sign the notice.
-SSA will accept a rubber-stamped signature unless there is a reason to doubt that it represents the intent of the representative to accept the appointment.
+Either an attorney or non-attorney may use a rubber stamp or e-signature to sign the notice.
+SSA will accept a rubber-stamped or an electronic signature unless there is a reason to doubt that it represents the intent of the representative to accept the appointment.

 A notice of appointment may be combined with or included in another document, such as a contract or fee agreement.
 In such cases, if the representative or claimant wishes to retain the original signed copy of the document, SSA will accept a photocopy or facsimile of the original signed combined document.

 SSA also accepts a photocopy or facsimile of an original signed notice of appointment when it is not included with another document.
 However, in either situation, the original document or notice of appointment retained by either party must contain the claimant’s signature in ink.